naveen25121989/sample/README.md

 # sample
-This is a Sample Res
+This is a Sample
+this is my day 3 Devops